 Stanford GSB – An Insider’s Guide to Stanford MBA Admissions

-Overview of For the second installment of our ‘Insider Guides’ series, we’re sharing everything you need to know about Stanford MBA Admissions.
-You’ve likely heard of the GSB’s reputation for helping graduates launch startups and enter the tech space, but is there a place for you if those are not your focus areas?
+For the second installment of our ‘Insider Guides’ series, we’re sharing everything you need to know about Stanford GSB.
+You’ve likely heard of the GSB’s reputation for helping graduates launch startups and enter the tech industry, but is there a place for you if those are not your focus areas?
 Is the culture truly as collaborative and open as you’ve heard?
 As we did with Harvard Business School last week, we’ll go beyond the published facts and statistics, sharing what it’s really like to go to business school at Stanford.

 Without further ado, here is our Insider’s Guide to Stanford GSB.